 Towns/Cities near columbus, indiana : Edinburgh Taylorsville Elizabethtown Seymour

-EDITOR'S NOTE: The following information is summarized from the records of city, county and state police, fire and hospital agencies.
-Charles D. Newby, 23, 2605 15th St., Columbus, Bartholomew County warrant, 6:24 p.m., by the Bartholomew County Sheriff's Department, held in lieu of $500 cash bond.Two arrested after being observed breaking into a storage unit
+EDITORS NOTE: The following information was summarized from the records of city, county and state police, fire and hospital agencies.
+Melissa L. Mller, 37, of 71 Reo St., Columbus, Bartholomew County warrant, driving while suspended, 6:05 p.m., by the Indiana State Police, held on $10,000 bond.Missing-person alert in Columbus cancelled

 XFINITY Bundles are available in Columbus, Indiana.
 You can now bundle your digital TV, high speed Internet and Home Phone services into one package, and enjoy great discounts and the convenience of just one monthly bill.
 XFINITY offers residents of Columbus, Indiana the chance to save big while enjoying the latest digital home service technology.
 If you're in the market for Internet, TV and Phone and live in Columbus, you can take advantage of XFINITY deals.
 Search and compare XFINITY offers in Columbus and start saving on digital home services today.
 With XFINITY TV, residents of Columbus, Indiana can access all the latest entertainment, including an extensive On Demand service with thousands of programming options.
 Catch up on reality TV shows, movie classics and all the latest family-friendly TV entertainment.
 XFINITY Internet lets you surf and stream the way you want to.
 Residents of Columbus can enjoy buffer-free Internet access and even watch live TV.
 There are a number of high speed internet packages available.
 Plus, XFINITY Internet is reliable and secure.
 XFINITY Home Phone service is a great addition to XFINITY TV and Internet bundles, allowing Columbus residents to talk more for less.
 What's more, XFINITY Home Phone comes with unlimited nationwide text, a feature that saves you money on cell phone messaging.
 When you bundle all three digital home services, you enjoy bigger savings and all the benefits of XFINITY TV, Internet and Phone.